yohasebe/whisper-stream/README.md

 `./whisper-stream.sh -v 2% -s 2 -o -d 60 -t your_openai_api_token -p /path/to/output/directory`

-This example sets the minimum volume threshold to 2%, the minimum silence length to 2 seconds, enables one-shot mode, sets the recording duration to 60 seconds, specifies the OpenAI API token, and sets the output directory path to `/path/to/output/directory`.
-If the OpenAI API token is not provided as an argument, the script will automatically use the value of the `OPENAI_API_KEY` environment variable if it is set.
+This example sets the minimum volume threshold to 2%, the minimum silence length to 2 seconds, enables one-shot mode, sets the recording duration to 60 seconds, specifies the OpenAI API token, and sets the output directory path `/path/to/output/directory` to create a transcription text file.

 ## Author